How far would you go to keep a promise

 Reading Jackson Pearce's Purity feels like talking on the phone with a lively and honest best friend -- who is telling it like it is.
 Shelby reminds us all to be first and foremost true to ourselves.
 This book is a must-read for anyone thinking about making promises to themselves or others. - Amy Deneson, author and New York Times essayist

-Jackson Pearce is twenty-five years old and currently lives in Atlanta, Georgia, with a slightly cross-eyed cat and a lot of second-hand furniture.
+Jackson Pearce currently lives in Atlanta, Georgia, USA, with a slightly cross-eyed cat and a lot of second-hand furniture.
 She recently graduated from the University of Georgia with a degree in English and a minor in Philosophy.
 She auditioned for the circus once, but didn't make it; other jobs she's had include obituaries writer, biker bar waitress, and receptionist.
-In addition, Jackson coaches both colour guard and winter guard at a local high school.

 Jackson began writing when she got angry that the school librarian couldn't tell her of a book that contained a smart girl, horses, baby animals, and magic.
 Her solution was to write the book herself when she was twelve.
 Her parents thought it was cute at first, but have grown steadily more concerned for her ever since.